Clock Auctions Augmented with Unreliable Advice: Missing Proofs from Section

 \subsection{Proof of Lemma \ref{lem:strong-cons-pred}}

 \begin{proof} Observe that when we terminate, by assumption that we output a subset of the predicted set, we did so because we did not satisfy either condition in Line \ref{alg:line:unpredictedphase}.
 But in the previous iteration of the while loop we have that the revenue of the predicted set was $(\consistency - 1)$ times the total welfare rejected from the predicted set.
-But then the social welfare remaining in the predicted set is at least a $\consistency$-factor of the total social welfare in the predicted set. \end{proof}
+The social welfare remaining in the predicted set is then at least a $\consistency$-factor of the total welfare of the predicted set. \end{proof}